Edinburgh North and Leith (UK Parliament constituency): Boundaries

 When created in 1997, Edinburgh North and Leith was largely a replacement for the Edinburgh Leith constituency, and was one of six constituencies covering the City of Edinburgh council area.
 One of those six, Edinburgh East and Musselburgh straddled the boundary with the East Lothian council area to take in Musselburgh.

-In terms of wards used in elections to the City of Edinburgh Council between 1995 and 2007, the constituency included the wards of Broughton, Calton, Granton, Harbour, Lorne, New Town, Newhaven, Pilton, Stockbridge and Trinity.
+1997–2005: The City of Edinburgh wards of Broughton, Calton, Granton, Harbour, Lorne, New Town, Newhaven, Pilton, Stockbridge and Trinity.

-Constituency boundaries in Scotland were revised for the 2005 election.
+2005–2024: Under the Fifth Review of UK Parliament constituencies, constituency boundaries in Scotland were revised for the 2005 election.
 The number of constituencies within the city was reduced from six to five, each now entirely within the city area, and Musselburgh was reunited with the remainder of East Lothian.
-A new Edinburgh North and Leith constituency was created, including the whole of the former one, but also taking in the Dean ward from Edinburgh Central and Craigleith ward from Edinburgh West.
+The revised Edinburgh North and Leith constituency included the whole of the existing one, but also took in the Dean ward from Edinburgh Central and Craigleith ward from Edinburgh West.

-As a result of the Local Governance (Scotland) Act 2004, these wards were replaced with new, larger wards for the Council elections on 3 May 2007.
-The constituency now includes parts of the new wards of Leith, Leith Walk, Forth, Inverleith and City Centre, but none of these exclusively.
+Further to the Local Governance (Scotland) Act 2004, the ward structure in the City of Edinburgh was changed.
+Consequently, from 2007, the constituency comprised parts of the City of Edinburgh wards of Leith, Leith Walk, Forth, Inverleith and City Centre.
+A further revision to ward boundaries in 2017 resulted in the whole of the Forth ward and a small part of the Corstorphine/Murrayfield ward now being within the constituency boundaries.

+2024–present: Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the boundary with the neighbouring constituency of Edinburgh West was revised.
+The part in the Corstorphine/Murrayfield ward was transferred to Edinburgh West, along with a further part of the Inverleith ward.
+To partly compensate, the eastern-most part of the Almond ward was moved in the opposite direction.
+The constituency now comprises the following wards or part wards of the City of Edinburgh: